-JELD-WEN’s approach to tax supports our UK tax strategy and is published in compliance with Finance Act 2016 s161 Schedule 19.
-This approach to tax is relevant for the financial year ending 31st December 2020.
+JELD-WEN’s UK tax strategy is published by JELD-WEN Europe Limited, as head of the UK sub-group in compliance with Finance Act 2016 paragraph 19(2) of Schedule 19.
+This approach to tax is relevant for the financial year ending 31st December 2021.

 JELD-WEN’S APPROACH TO TAX